yuofi/ml_yandex-project/README.txt

 	- models.ipynb is file for saving our models versions.
 Now it contains some models from homework tasks and their output.
 	- useful notebooks is folder with notebooks from Yandex lyceum
+	- output pictures is a folder to save model outputs

 Write your code in google colaboratory or local and save it in this repository using git.